 FoodMarble AIRE is a smart little device with the potential to help you identify the foods that do not suit your digestive tract.
-Forget blotting, Irritable Bowel Syndromes, and difficult digestion.
+Forget bloating, Irritable Bowel Syndromes, and difficult digestion.
 By analyzing the hydrogen level in your breath, fermentation levels are detected, and individual advice is provided directly on the companion app. to take back your gut health under control.
 With the FoodMarble personal digestive tracker, you will be able to pinpoint the type of foods to avoid to reduce digestive discomfort.
 Just one word: brilliant!

 FoodMarble by Aire